 - Ask participants: What questions do you have about resettlement to the United States during COVID-19?
 Document questions and respond as appropriate.
 Questions may include: how to communicate with the Resettlement Support Center or Resettlement Agency, delivery of documents, and accessing specific services.
 Answers will vary.

-- If conducting virtually, provide physical CO packet of materials ahead of time, including as appropriate the fact sheet and Responsibility Cards.
+- If conducting virtually, provide physical Cultural Orientation packet of materials ahead of time, including as appropriate the fact sheet and Responsibility Cards.